Rose Finkelstein Norwood: Early life

-Rose Finkelstein was born on September 10, 1890, in Kiev, Russia, the second of eight children of Henry Finkelstein, a Jewish distillery worker, and Fanny Schafferman.
+Rose Finkelstein was born on September 10, 1890, in Kiev, Russian Empire (now Kyiv, Ukraine) the second of eight children of Henry Finkelstein, a Jewish distillery worker, and Fanny Schafferman.
 Her family moved to the United States when she was a year old.
 The family settled initially in East Cambridge, Massachusetts, before moving to the Jamaica Plain neighborhood of Boston.
 She attended Jamaica Plain High School until her senior year, when she quit school to work as a telephone operator for New England Telephone.

 As a child in East Cambridge, Rose was bullied by Irish-American youths who yelled "Christ Killer" and threw bricks at her as she walked to school.
 During one such attack she suffered a serious head wound, and one of her assailants was subsequently sent to prison.
 The family was forced to move to a less hostile neighborhood.
 The experience had a lasting influence on Rose, making her more sensitive to oppression and informing her anti-fascist, Zionist beliefs.